Pandidoux/pico-deck/README.md

 # Pico Deck
-Pico Deck is a Raspberry Pi Pico-based USB macro keyboard project.
+Pico Deck is a Raspberry Pi Pico based USB macro keyboard project.

 With the help of CircuitPython and Adafruit's libraries, you can create your own custom keyboard with an anti-ghosting system that can handle up to 12 physical buttons and 3 physical switches to toggle 8 different profiles.